ezsystems/commerce-documentation/docs/api/business_api/baseoperation/loadproducts.md

 );
 ```

-## BusinessAPI loadProducts
+## Business API `loadProducts`

-Business API calls catalog service to fetch all products and passes the filterType as an argument.
+Business API calls catalog service to fetch all products and passes the `filterType` as an argument.

 ``` php
 public function loadProducts(InputLoadList $input)